10 Weird Mattress Facts | Bedshed | Bedshed

 The Baldacchino Supreme was created in a collaboration between English designer Stuart Hughes, and HEBANON by F.lli Basile Interiors of Nocera Superiore, Italy.
 Lacquered with 107kg of 24ct gold, carved from chestnut wood and draped with Italian silks.
 The Baldacchino Supreme is considered one of the world's most luxurious sleep experiences, created as a limited edition with only 2 beds ever made.

-You won’t find anything anywhere near that price tag at Bedshed, but if you’re in the market for a top-quality mattress made from luxury materials, browse our Kingsdown, Insignia or Tempur range of mattresses!
+You won’t find anything anywhere near that price tag at Bedshed, but if you’re in the market for a top-quality mattress made from luxury materials, browse our Kingsdown, Insignia or TEMPUR range of mattresses!

 There is a best sleeping position (backed by science)